When the summer heat has cooled down and the air is crisp, then it can only mean one thing: autumn has arrived!

-There are tons of second-hand items on sale at the Braderie de Houilles, but there are also many stalls filled with random stuff including old kitchen appliances, clothes, shoes, furniture, blankets, mobile phones accessories, second-hand toys, and more.
-However, those willing to rummage through piles of junk and knockoff products, might be able to find some real steals like antique home decor, mid-century modern furniture, genuine china, silverware, and linen.
+There are tons of second-hand items on sale at the Braderie de Houilles, but there are also many stalls filled with random stuff including old kitchen appliances, clothes, shoes, furniture, blankets, mobile phone accessories, second-hand toys, and more.
+However, those willing to rummage through piles of junk and knockoff products might be able to find some real steals like antique home decor, mid-century modern furniture, genuine china, silverware, and linen.

 #5 Autumn Flea Markets in Europe: Ciney Puces et Salon des Antiquaires (Belgium)